 The combination of all of the various frequencies of electromagnetic radiation.
 This includes radio waves, WiFi, microwaves, radiant heat, visible light, ultraviolet, x‑rays and gamma rays.

-Refers to the technology used to create an infrared image of a scene without having to “scan” the scene with a moving sensor.
+Refers to the technology used to create a thermal infrared image of a scene without having to “scan” the scene with a moving sensor.
 It is also the name of a thermal imaging camera manufacturer (FLIR Systems).

 Based on the DRI standards, identification of an object means that you are able to differentiate within a class of objects.
 For example, this person looks like a tall woman wearing a dress, that person looks like a soldier.